Getting Started in 3mm: FAQ

 1 Where do I start?

-You've probably already realised that, Triang TT collectors apart, this is a modeller's scale.
-A wealth of kits and components exist to help you create your models.
-To get started, one good way would be to try a couple of wagon kits to get the feel of things, knock up a couple of feet of test track to run them on, then have a go at a locomotive.
+So, where should you start?
+We suggest that one good way would be to try a couple of wagon kits which interest you, knock up a couple of feet of test track to run them on, and then think about having a go at a locomotive.
 However, before you can actually build anything you need to make a few decisions about what track gauge, and related standards, you are going to use.
 Read on.

 2 What track gauge and standards are used?

-For other prototype gauges modelled, 9mm is used to represent 3ft gauge, 15.75mm to represent Irish 5' 3" gauge, 16.5mm to represent 5' 6" gauge, and there is even a Brunel 7' gauge interest!
+The gauges discussed above are, of course, related to the "standard" prototype gauge of 4' 8.5".
+However a number of other prototype gauges are also modelled.
+Thus 9mm is used to represent 3' gauge, 15.75mm to represent Irish 5' 3" gauge, 16.5mm to represent 5' 6" gauge, and 21mm to represent Brunel's 7' gauge.

 3 Which track gauge and standards should I choose?